 From the organization’s perspective, the key objective is ensuring that all staff are provided with the tools they need to conduct their work safely, while limiting exposure to cyberattacks and routinely conducting enterprise-wide risk analysis to implement an effective plan to avoid future breaches.

-Sign up for the 2018 Physician and CIO Forum to learn how MEDITECH Expanse can help you to view healthcare through a new lens, using the most advanced, mobile EHR functionality.
+Explore MEDITECH Expanse to see how it can help you view healthcare through a new lens, using the most advanced, mobile EHR functionality.